t2hv33/t2hv33/README.md

 ### Hi there 👋, [Thành here!](https://www.linkedin.com/in/hoangvietthanh/)

-**SDET & QCM in transcosmos**
+**QA Manager & SDET in transcosmos**

 **Glad to see you here!** :star_struck:

-><h3>When you're out of quality, you're out of business.</h3>
+> <h3>When you're out of quality, you're out of business.</h3>

 Welcome to my profile!
 I am a software engineer and have experience in working in many startups as full-time `QA Manager` & `Software Development in Test👨‍💻` and full-time adventure seeker.

 Interested in making life easier by creating utility tools.
 Fascinated about space.